khanh-clumsy/SWP391-HospitalManagementSystem/README.md

 ## About
-The Hospital Management System (HMS) is a web-based application designed to manage hospital records, enabling efficient creation, retrieval, updating, and deletion of patient, doctor, and appointment information.
-The system also supports managing hospital departments and patient medical records, providing a streamlined solution for healthcare institutions.
+The Hospital Management System (HMS) is a comprehensive web-based application designed to streamline and manage core hospital operations, including patient registration, appointment scheduling, medical records, billing, and administrative control.
+The system enhances the efficiency and accuracy of healthcare services by allowing patients and administrators to interact with hospital data in a structured and secure environment.

 ### Key functionalities of this Hospital Management System include:

-1. **Create Patient**: Users can input a patient's ID, first name, last name, date of birth, and contact information to create a new patient record in the database.
+1. **Book Appointment**: Patients can create a new booking by entering their personal details (patient ID, full name, date of birth, gender, contact information) and selecting a preferred doctor and time slot.
+The system checks availability and confirms the appointment.

-2. **Show Students**: This function retrieves and displays a list of all students stored in the database, including their basic information like name, date of birth, and department ID.
+2. **Manage Schedule**: Administrators have full control over appointments.
+They can update, reschedule, cancel, or confirm appointments.
+This ensures flexibility in daily hospital operations and improved communication with patients.

-3. **Update Student**: Users can update the information of an existing student by providing their ID and modifying their first name, last name, date of birth, and department ID.
+3. **Appointment Management**: Users can update the information of an existing student by providing their ID and modifying their first name, last name, date of birth, and department ID.

-4. **Delete Student**: Allows the removal of a student record by specifying the student's ID.

-5. **Add Course to Student**: This feature allows users to assign courses to students by selecting a student's ID and a course ID from a list of available courses.

-6. **Insert Marks and Calculate GPA**: Users can enter marks for a student in a specific course, and the system will automatically calculate the GPA based on the provided marks.

-7. **Search Student**: This function allows users to search for a specific student by their ID and displays detailed information about the student, including the courses they are enrolled in and their corresponding grades.

-8. **View Courses and Departments**: Users can view a list of available courses and departments, and they can also insert new courses and departments.
+4. **Patient Registration and Records**: New patients can be registered into the system, and existing records can be updated.
+The system stores essential medical information such as allergies, diagnosis history, and treatment plans.

+5. **Assign Doctor to Patient**: Patients can be assigned or referred to specific doctors based on their condition, department, or preference.
+This helps in maintaining a clear association between patient and caregiver throughout treatment.

+6. **Diagnosis and Billing**: Doctors can input diagnosis and treatment details, prescribe medications or lab tests, and the system will automatically generate the bill.
+The billing module supports itemized services, payment tracking, and invoice generation.

+7. **Manage Doctors and Departments**: Admins can add, update, or remove doctor profiles and department details.
+This ensures an up-to-date structure of hospital departments and specialties.

-The code interacts with a SQL Server database using SQL commands for data retrieval, insertion, updating, and deletion.
-It includes error handling to provide feedback on the success or failure of database operations.
+The application interacts with a SQL Server database using SQL queries for inserting, updating, retrieving, and deleting data.
+Robust error handling ensures reliable execution of operations and provides users with real-time feedback.

-Overall, this Student Management System serves as a basic tool for managing student information and academic records, making it useful for educational institutions or organizations that require a straightforward means of handling student data.
-Further improvements could include enhanced user interface features and additional functionalities like grade reporting, student enrollment management, and data analytics.
+Overall, this Hospital Management System offers a structured and scalable solution for hospitals and clinics seeking to modernize their operations.
+It improves efficiency, minimizes paperwork, enhances patient care, and allows administrators to make data-driven decisions.
+Future enhancements may include integration with insurance systems, electronic prescriptions, and mobile accessibility.

 ## Dependencies

 - ASP.NET core MVC
 - .NET SDK (8.0.403)
 - Microsoft SQL Server (SQL Server 2022)

 ## How to use